pierre-fromager/templateJs/README.md

     }).catch(err => console.error(err));
 ```
 In this form it makes it easy to think about middlewares, plugins and whatever.

-## Why

-I'm using as daily front libs (React, Angular, View) and such techs based on dom shadowing.
-IMHO injecting html fragments as param to a function is creepy in .(j|t)sx.
-Angular uses to dissociate that in its components.
-Sometimes apprehend,asimilate such technologies can take time.
-On that points I wondered if maybe I could help to make the learning curve shorter.
-So I published this.
-For fresh people coming to js, some concepts can be murky regarding asynchronicity.
-For them have a look at Promises then await/async.

 ## Facility
 A server is available listening on default tcp port 3333, to make it run type :